awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 ### Option3.
-Multi account deployement with manual configuration
+Multi account deployment with manual configuration

 {{%expand "Click here to expand step by step instructions" %}}
 This scenario allows customers with multiple management (payer) accounts to deploy all the CUR dashboards on top of the aggregated data from multiple payers.
 To fulfill prerequisites customers should set up or have setup a new Data Collection Account.
 The payer account CUR S3 buckets will have S3 replication enabled, and will replicate to a new S3 bucket in your separate Data Collection account.